How are you currently marketing your law firm?

 #8 — Social Proof, Testimonials, and Guarantees

 One of the hardest parts of law firm marketing is building trust.
 Digital marketing makes that easier.
 Highlight recent reviews and testimonials.
-Use social listening tools to see where your firm is being mentioned online and you’ll be able to showcase the positive things your customers are saying.
-Including your promise or guarantee in a prominent location is also an incredibly important aspect of the trust building process.
+Use social listening tools to see where your firm is mentioned online and you’ll be able to showcase the positive things your customers are saying.
+Additonally, including your brand promise or guarantee in a prominent location is an incredibly important aspect of the trust building process.

 Your market-dominating website needs traffic, and one of the best ways to drive that traffic is by providing exceptionally valuable content to the right audience.